htcondor/htcondor/docs/man-pages/condor_transform_ads.rst

 [**-unit-test** ] [**-testing** ] [**-convertoldroutes** ] [*infile1
 ...infileN* ]

-Note that one or more transform must be specified in the form of a rules file or a ``JOB_TRANSFORM_`` name and at least one input file must be specified.
+Note that one or more transforms must be specified in the form of a rules file or a ``JOB_TRANSFORM_`` name and at least one input file must be specified.
 Transforms will be applied in the order they are given on the command line.
-If a complex TRANSFORM statement is used it must be at the end of the last rules file.
+If a rules file has a TRANSFORM statement with arguments it must be the last rules file.
 If no output file is specified, output will be written to ``stdout``.